 If you wish to hire a professional firm to clean your carpets, drapes, rugs and upholstered items, select the company wisely.
 A good cleaning firm will provide you with the best results.

 General Carpet Stain Cleaning Tips

-- Pre-test Not every stain can be removed.
+- Pre-test: Not every stain can be removed.
 If using a cleaning product, always pre-test the surface to be cleaned by applying it in an inconspicuous area with a white towel or cloth.
-If the material's color transfers to the white towel, use another product.
+If the material's color transfers to the white towel or cloth, use another product.

-- Blot, don't rub Blot don't rub a wet spot as rubbing causes it to spread.
+- Blot, don't rub: Blot don't rub a wet spot as rubbing causes it to spread and can damage fibers.

-- Dilute Dilute any cleaning solution according to manufacturer's directions.
-Too potent a mix may cause damage.
+- Dilute: Dilute any cleaning solution according to manufacturer's directions.
+Too potent a mix may cause damage to the fibers.
 Too weak a mix will not be as affective.

-- Rise thoroughly Rinse cleaned area thoroughly.
+- Rise the area thoroughly: Rinse the cleaned area thoroughly.
 Cleaning products not removed may cause the area to attract soil in the future.

 - White Towell or Cloth: Use a white cloth when removing stains, it allows you to see whether the area is clean.

-- Home Cleaning Solution A useful home cleaning solution is to keep a vinegar/water mixture in a spray bottle.
+- Home Cleaning Solution: A useful home cleaning solution is to keep a vinegar/water mixture in a spray bottle.
 Another good cleaning solution is to keep a mild mineral spirit solution on hand.
 It is useful for many cleaning applications.

 The following cleaning solutions and tips may be utilized for nail polish, shoe polish and furniture stains:

 - Apply a small amount of Drycleaning solvent or alcohol.
 Use small amounts to prevent possible damage to sizing, backings or stuffing materials.

 - Apply a mixture of one-half tsp of a mild dish soap or washing dish washing detergent containing no strong alkalis or bleaches, with a cup of lukewarm water.